maarten-pennings/howto/c64mempart/readme.md

 ![addresses in detail](advappmngr.drawio.png)

-After the leading zero (at $0800) comes the basic program: $0E9b - $0800 or 1691 byes long.
-This is followed by $0ED3 - $0E9B or 56 bytes of variables
-(that is, 8 variables of 7 bytes).
+After the leading zero (at $0800) comes the basic program: $0800..$0E9B or 1691 bytes long.
+This is followed by $0E9B..$0ED3 or 56 bytes of variables (that is, 8 variables of 7 bytes).

 ![APM variables](vars.png)

-Note that the BASIC partition has $0F00 - 0x0ED3 or 45 bytes free, so not much room left to add lines or variables.
+Note that the BASIC partition has 0x0ED3..$0F00 or 45 bytes free, so not much room left to add lines or variables.

 The assembly switcher is located at $0F00 and runs to $0F5B, 92 bytes.
-Similarly, the switcher routine has free space for $0F7C - $0F5B or 33 bytes.
+Similarly, the switcher routine has free space for $0F5B..$0F7C or 33 bytes.
 The four variables are located at $0F7C, $0F7D, $0F7E, and $0F7F,
 followed by 128 bytes for the layout table.
 Slot 5 of the layout table has been magnified to show details.

-Recall that the switcher and variables ($0F00-$0FFF) page technically does _not_ belong to PART-0 (that ends at $0EFF).
-It is tagged as PART-0X because functionally it extends the APM in PART-0.
+Recall that the switcher and variables page ($0F00-$0FFF) technically does _not_ belong to PART-0 (that ends one page earlier at $0EFF).
+In the diagram, the page is tagged as PART-0X because functionally it extends the APM in PART-0.
 However, once the BASIC APM has run, and PART-0X is setup, there is no harm in reusing PART-0 for something else.

 ## Appendix example files